-- 1. The PDL Joint Review Committee shall be composed of two (2) representatives from the University, including at least one (1) representative from the Provost's Office, and two (2) representatives appointed by the Akron-AAUP. - 2.
-The Committee shall review all applications after they have been submitted to the Provost, and make a recommendation, positive or negative, on each application.
+- 1. The PDL Joint Review Committee shall be composed of two (2) representatives chosen by the Provost, and two (2) representatives appointed by the Akron-AAUP. - The Committee shall review all applications after they have been submitted to the Provost, and make a recommendation, positive or negative, on each application.
 The Committee should, whenever possible, complete its work by December 1 - 3.
-In making the final decision on approval of applications, the Provost shall take into account the recommendations of the academic unit chair/director, the dean, and the PDL Joint Review Committee.

-F. The Provost shall approve or deny each application based on the previous recommendations and the Application Criteria above by December 8, whenever possible.
+In making the final decision on approval of applications, the Provost shall take into account the recommendations of the academic unit chair/director, the dean, and the PDL Joint Review Committee. - F. The Provost shall approve or deny each application based on the previous recommendations and the Application Criteria above by December 8, whenever possible.